Unpaid Overtime

 Overtime Under the FSLA

-The Fair Labor Standards Act (FSLA) establishes that overtime pay is a minimum of one and one-half times the employee's normal rate.
+The Fair Labor Standards Act (FLSA) establishes that overtime pay is a minimum of one and one-half times the employee's normal rate.
 Overtime is classified as hours worked in excess of 40 hours in a week.
-The FSLA identifies the workweek as consisting of 168 hours and seven consecutive 24-hour periods.
-While the FSLA does require overtime pay, there is no limit on the total number of hours an employee can work during a single workweek.
+The FLSA identifies the workweek as consisting of 168 hours and seven consecutive 24-hour periods.
+While the FLSA does require overtime pay, there is no limit on the total number of hours an employee can work during a single workweek.

-Though some employers elect to pay their employees premium rates for night, weekend, and holiday work, the FSLA does not mandate overtime pay rates for these shifts.
+Though some employers elect to pay their employees premium rates for night, weekend, and holiday work, the FLSA does not mandate overtime pay rates for these shifts.

 Common overtime violations include: